Kate Lambert: Fashion design

 In 2007, Kato founded the first steampunk clothing company, "Steampunk Couture", producing high-quality, custom-fit clothing and accessories catering specifically to the steampunk genre.
 Her designs incorporate post-apocalyptic and tribal influences as well as sci-fi, shabby chic and Harajuku/Mori girl elements.
 One of her more popular ensembles, the "Vex" outfit, was named after model Ulorin Vex, who modelled it on the Steampunk Couture website.

 In 2006, Kato, then head of steampunk/industrial musician Doctor Steel's fan club, the "Army of Toy Soldiers", founded Toy Soldiers Unite!, the club's website.
 Besides running the site as "Sergeant Kato", she also designed all the club's uniforms, as well as creating the security guard and nurse uniforms worn by Steel's stage performers.
 In 2011, when Dr. Steel retired, Kato turned over control of Toy Soldiers Unite to its current administrators.

 In 2010, Kato designed the outfit for the character "Enki" in John Soares' dieselpunk action series, The Danger Element, as well as playing the voice of the car, the "Jitnimobile".
 In 2013, Flirty Girl Collectibles issued a 1/6 scale collectible action figure of her wearing the "Vex" outfit.

-In 2014, her Steampunk Couture clothing line became available through DraculaClothing.com.
-She also consolidated all her businesses and clothing lines under the S Corporation name, "Lambee Co.", and teamed with fashion designer Vera Iam to create two new lines of shoes and boots.
+In 2014, her Steampunk Couture clothing line became available through DraculaClothing.
+She also consolidated all her businesses and clothing lines under the S Corporation name, "Lambee Co.", and teamed with fashion designer Vera Iam to create two lines of shoes and boots.